pchaigno/sublime-ansible/README.md

-# Ansible syntax highlighting for Sublime Text
+# Syntax highlighting for Ansible

 This package provides syntax highlighting for Sublime Text 2 and 3.